 - You will receive the 2018-2019 TLS Parent Handbook.

 - You will either pay for the full year’s tuition or fill out an ACH form for tuition payment.

 Please note that failure to complete registration may result in a loss of enrolled status.

 Questions?
-Please use the school contact form, and the headmaster or dean of academics will be in touch with you shortly.
+Please use the school contact form, and the headmaster will be in touch with you shortly.

 Click/Tap here to view and download the PDF application.